 Let People Know How Long It Will Take

 It may surprise you to know this, but letting people know how long it takes to fill out your survey can actually help to encourage more responses.
 It doesn’t have to be an exact figure, and for example, you could just say that the average time it takes is 10 minutes.

 If possible you should also try to provide a progress indicator so that people can see how much of the survey is left.
 That will help reduce the number of people that drop off midway through the survey.

 Publicize the Survey

-To get more responses to your survey it stands to reason that you need to make sure it lands in front of more people.
+Another thing to consider when creating a survey is that in order to get more responses to your survey it stands to reason that you need to make sure it lands in front of more people.
 Although you may publish your survey on your website, you should share it in as many places as possible – including social media, your email list, IM platforms, and more.

 When you do share your survey, don’t just link to it without any explanation.
 Instead, let people know what your survey is about, and if possible give them a reason to fill it out.